 Overlooking a handsome courtyard with a smart outside seating area, the restaurant is an attractive and stylish space in muted greys with much of interest in the detail.
 Mismatched ‘upcycled’ furniture includes some pieces painted randomly in mainly primary colours and there is unusual pottery - made by Sean’s brother, the potter Stephen Farnan - on the tables, and for sale.
 But, quirky details aside, this is a place that is serious about its food and comfortably set up to enjoy it.

 Sean and Ramune have an original outlook, and one or two aces up their sleeves when it comes to producing great food.
-For a start there is their holistic philosophy for ‘sustainability, value, local produce and, most of all, flavour’, which sees them taking inspiration from the surrounding parkland, where they forage for wild food, in addition to growing their own produce - look out for the kitchen garden just before the arch into the courtyard as you arrive, and you should see a surprising amount of herbs, vegetables and some fruit growing there, in what would effectively be an unused space.
+For a start there is their holistic philosophy for ‘sustainability, value, local produce and, most of all, flavour’, which sees them taking inspiration from the surrounding parkland, where they forage for wild food, in addition to growing their own produce - look out for the kitchen garden just before the arch into the courtyard as you arrive, and (depending in the time of year) you should see a surprising amount of herbs, vegetables and some fruit growing there, in what would effectively be a wasted space.

 And then there is Sean’s respect for traditional cooking techniques, which - along with a ‘nose to tail’ approach that sees him using a wider range of ingredients than many other chefs - brings great depth of flavour to his food.